 As mentioned, the venue is quite large with the bar area on your right and at the opposite end, the large dance floor and stage.
-The venue is also air conditioned.
+The venue is also air-conditioned.

 When to room is opened up to full capacity, there are two stages.
-This is quite convenient as you can have your speeches on the stage that is located halfway down the room and you entertainment on the stage by the dance floor.
+This is quite convenient as you can have your speeches on the stage that is located halfway down the room and your entertainment on the stage by the dance floor.
 Both stages are quite large.

 Staff are attentive.
 As is the Asian custom, staff are not overly friendly but if you chat with them, they generally warm up to you.
 I am finding as the Chinese restaurants get used to hosting multicultural events, the staff are becoming more accustomed to interacting with many different types of people.
-As a Vancouver DJ, I go in to each venue being respectful and polite and I have no problem whatsoever.
+As a DJ, I go into each venue being respectful and polite and I have no problem whatsoever.
 I even sometimes joke with the staff and it is surprising what a little laughter will do to make friendships.

-At each end of the room there is a projector and screen for showing your slide show or video presentations.
+At each end of the room, there is a projector and screen for showing your slide show or video presentations.
 The screen at the stage by the dance floor has a nice speaker, JBL, for the audio of your video.
 I would check on the inputs available for your video.